PhilipDavidPlant/inugo-code-example/README.md

 # InugoCodeExample

+This is a small app which shows a dynamicly reordering list of available carparks in a series of imaginary parking structures.
+The list is fetched from the backend via a simple GET api which is polled every 2 seconds for changes (for this kind of behaviour I would usually use web sockets, but I wanted to keep it simple).

+The api simply grabs some mock data and randomly removes parks from one of the structures before returning it.

+The list has some nice animations that play when the order changes.
+I was also planning on doing a management screen for adding parking structure but I found I didn't have enough time.

 This example project demonstrates a node.js back-end working with an Angular Front end.

 Code for the node server is stored under the `/server` folder.